 Peace and Prosperity

 Things turned around for him in civilian life.
-By 1762 he had his own pharmacy and bookshop.
+By 1762, he had his own pharmacy and bookshop.
 He proved shrewd and diligent in his business dealings and quickly prospered.
 Arnold made enough money to buy back the family property his father had lost.
-Then he resold it for a profit, using his cash to buy an interest in a trading company with three New England schooners plying the West Indies.
+Then he resold it for a profit, using his cash to buy an interest in a trading company with three New England schooners operating in the West Indies.
 He had his sister Hannah move to Norwich to manage his shop so he could devote full time to the trade, sailing to Canada and the West Indies as a ship’s master.
 Arnold’s personal life improved during this period.
 He married Margaret Mansfield, daughter of the local sheriff, and they had three sons before she died in 1775.

 Politics and Action